jadecobra/python_tdd_exercises/source/list comprehensions.rst

   .. code-block:: python

            self.assertEqual(list_comprehensions.make_a_list(collection_a), list_a)
-    the terminal updates to show a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ and we add it to our list of exceptions encountered
+    the terminal updates to show a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ and I add it to the list of exceptions encountered
   .. code-block:: python

        # Exceptions Encountered
        # AssertionError
        # NameError

-* add an import statement for ``list_comprehensions`` at the beginning of ``test_list_comprehension.py`` to define the name in our tests
+* add an import statement for ``list_comprehensions`` at the beginning of ``test_list_comprehension.py`` to define the name in the tests
   .. code-block:: python

        import list_comprehensions
        import unittest
-    the terminal displays a :doc:`ModuleNotFoundError` and we add that to our running list of exceptions
+    the terminal displays a :doc:`ModuleNotFoundError` and I add that to the running list of exceptions
   .. code-block:: python

        # Exceptions Encountered